ltelab/disdrodb/docs/source/quick_start.rst

 **Monitor Processing**

+While processing runs, you can monitor progress:

-- **Dask Dashboard**: Monitor parallel processing at http://localhost:8787/status
+- **Dask Dashboard**: View real-time parallel processing status at http://localhost:8787/status
-- **Processing Logs**: Check detailed logs for each file:
+- **Processing Logs**: Check detailed logs for troubleshooting:

   .. code:: bash

     disdrodb_open_logs_directory EPFL HYMEX_LTE_SOP3 10

-**Command Options**
+**Common Command Options**

-- ``--force True``: Overwrite existing products
+- ``--force True``: Overwrite existing product files (useful when reprocessing)
-- ``--parallel True``: Enable parallel processing (default)
+- ``--parallel True``: Enable parallel processing across multiple CPU cores (default: ``True``)
-- ``--verbose True``: Print detailed processing information
+- ``--verbose True``: Print detailed processing information to console
-- ``--debugging_mode True``: Process only 3 files for testing
+- ``--debugging_mode True``: Process only 3 files for quick testing (default: ``False``)

-For complete processing options, see :ref:`Archive Processing <processing>`.
+For complete processing options and batch processing, see :ref:`Archive Processing <processing>`.

-6. Create Summary Figures and Table
+5. Create Summary Figures and Tables
 ---------------------------------------------

-After generating the products, the disdrodb software provide the opportunity to automatically generate summary figures and tables.
+After generating products, DISDRODB can automatically create summary visualizations and statistics for your station.
+These summaries provide a quick overview of data availability, quality, and key measurements.

 .. code:: bash

     disdrodb_create_summary_station EPFL HYMEX_LTE_SOP3 10

-You can open the summary directory with the following command:
+To view the generated summaries, open the summary directory:

 .. code:: bash

     disdrodb_open_product_directory SUMMARY HYMEX_LTE_SOP3 10

-7. Open and Analyze DISDRODB L0 Products
+6. Open and Analyze DISDRODB L0 Products
 ---------------------------------------------------

+DISDRODB provides convenient functions to open and analyze processed products.
-Use :func:`disdrodb.open_dataset` to lazily open all station files for a DISDRODB product as an ``xarray.Dataset`` (or ``pandas.DataFrame`` for L0A).
+Use :func:`disdrodb.open_dataset` to lazily load all station files for a product as an ``xarray.Dataset`` (or ``pandas.DataFrame`` for L0A products).

 **Open All Station Files**

+This approach opens all files for a station at once using lazy loading (data is only read from disk when needed):

 .. code:: python